-Charges Not Filed
+Charges Not Filed in Investigation Cases

-- Rape charges not filed: Client investigated for third-degree rape charges following a sexual encounter on a boat with an intoxicated female.
+- Rape charges not filed: Client investigated for third-degree rape charges following sexual encounter on a boat with an intoxicated female.
 Interviewed client’s witnesses who corroborated client’s account and provided information to detective, which convinced detective not to refer case to the prosecutor for charging.
 (Skagit County)

 - Child molestation charges not filed: Female client accused of sexually touching her foster son.
 Obtained mental health records of accuser that called accuser’s credibility into question.
 Provided package to detective, which convinced state not to file charges.
 (Skagit County)